ozkary/data-engineering-mta-turnstile/Step4-Data-Warehouse/README.md

   - Run the process from dbt cloud
   - Link dbt with your Github project
   - Create schedule job on dbt cloud for every Sunday 9am
-  - Or install locally (VM) and run from CLI
+  - Or install locally (VM) and run from the CLI
 - GitHub account
 - Google BigQuery resource